 To decide the 50 most affordable eco-friendly colleges, we began by consulting organizations like the Sierra Club, U.S. News & World Report, and The Princeton Review to come up with American colleges and universities that have a solid reputation as “eco-friendly.”
 From there, we consulted nearly 100 universities’ own websites to determine the annual undergraduate tuition.
-Finally, we ranked each university from lowest to highest annual tuition, in order to determine the 50 most affordable.
+Finally, we ranked each university from lowest to highest annual tuition for out-of-state students, in order to determine the 50 most affordable.
 All of the schools on the list have unique structures or lifestyle characteristics that make them leaders in sustainability.
 They have all earned formal “green” ratings from one major agency or another, and most have been recognized by respected groups dedicated to protecting the environment.

 Note: Tuition numbers were obtained from each university’s official website.
 The tuition listed below does not include additional fees, as those vary.
-All tuition numbers are accurate as of October 2020.
+All tuition numbers are accurate as of August 2021.

 #47.
 The Ohio State University